-So for many of us the time is almost here to hop onto that plane to explore sunnier climates, wonder the streets of various places and best of all taste the fine cuisine the world has to offer.
-Lets face it holidays are to be enjoyed and there’s no way you’re going to want to miss out on all the fun activities, chilling out on that sun lounger and indulge on fine wines and food.
+For many of us the time is almost here to hop onto that plane to explore warmer, sunnier. climates.
+Wonder the streets of various places and best of all taste the fine cuisine the world has to offer.
+Lets face it, holidays are to be enjoyed and you’re not going to want to miss out on all the fun activities.
+Chill out on that sun lounger and indulge on fine wines and food!

 Its time to let loose, but lets not get carried away here.
 You’ve worked hard to create a lifestyle which is well balanced, and you can bring some elements of this lifestyle on holiday with you.
 So here’s my top tips on staying trim on holiday.

-It’s that time of day, the cocktail menu is out in force and you’re chilling out deciding on which one to choose.
-With some tasting like a fruit juice it can be easy to have a few without even realising how much sugar you’re consuming.
-Piña colada is a firm cocktail favourite, although on average it contains 35 grams of sugar, that’s almost 9 tsp of sugar!
+It’s that time of day, the cocktail menu is out, you’re chilling out and deciding which one to choose.
+With some tasting like fruit juice it can be easy to have a few without realising how much sugar you’re consuming.
+Piña Colada is a firm cocktail favourite, although on average it contains 35 grams of sugar, that’s almost 9 tsp of sugar!
 Imagine having more than 1 of those.
 Yikes!
 So if you are going to have a cocktail then maybe stick to just 1.
 You could even ask the bartender to go easy on the sugar or choose a less sweet cocktail such as a Manhattan.

 Make sure you keep topping yourself up with a drink of water.
-Hunger can be mistaken for thirst and with the temperatures rising it’s easy to become dehydrated.
-On average we should be consuming 2-4 litres of water a day but this may increase if we are within a hotter climate.
+Hunger can be mistaken for thirst and with temperatures rising it’s easy to become dehydrated.
+On average we should consume 2-4 litres of water a day.
+This may increase if we’re within a hotter climate.
 Keep a bottle of water with you at all times and take a sip little and often.
 Also enjoy the local, in-season fruit which will also help.

 Ok so picture this, you’re led out on the sun lounger, cocktail in hand, it’s 5pm, do you really fancy that gym session now?
 Chances are, no. My advice is to get it over and done with first thing in the morning.
-Sometimes the hotel gym can be a bit depressing, so you could explore your surroundings by going on a scenic run or a quick 20 minute HIIT session to get the day off to a good start.
-As mentioned in a previous blog post, I like to put on a Joe Wicks youtube HIIT session.
-A short session is all that is needed on holiday, it will make you feel more energized and set up for the day.
+Sometimes the hotel gym can be a bit depressing, so explore your surroundings by going on a scenic run or a quick 20 minute HIIT session to get the day off to a good start.
+As mentioned in a previous blog post, I like to put on a Joe Wicks YouTube HIIT session.
+A short session is all that is needed on holiday.
+It will make you feel more energized and set up for the day.